Our community standards ensure a safe and productive learning community.

-- Lock your door(s) whenever you leave your room or apartment and carry your keys at all times.
-Unauthorized duplicating, lending or borrowing room or building keys is prohibited.
+- Lock your door whenever you leave your room or apartment, and carry your keys at all times.
+Duplicating, lending or borrowing room or building keys is prohibited.

-- Drugs and alcohol
+- Lighting and Electrical

 - Extension cords

-- Lava Lamps
+- Lava lamps

 - Ceiling fans/lights